marcin86junior/MegaPictureUploadREST/README.md

 	At the moment there are few issuse:

 	- docker have differnt PATH so it crash after upload pictures (one test is E), so it's better to copy to local folder and run it
-	- In enterprise and custom group we don't have expire links but we have expire time - Django Expiring Token we will be added in future
+	- In enterprise and custom group we don't have expire links but we have expire time.
+	  Django Expiring Token we will be added in future